z-sztrom/eiffel-remrem-library/README.md

-# eiffel-remrem-library
+# Eiffel-REMRem-Library

-Eiffel Remrem library is implemented to interact with Remrem service
+Eiffel REMReM library is implemented to interact with REMReM service
 # About this repository
 The contents of this repository are licensed under the [Apache License 2.0](./LICENSE).

 # Introduction

-Eiffel Remrem library is used to send the request and get the response from the configured remrem service. with the help of this library we can interact with the remrem service.
+Eiffel REMReM library is used to send the request and get the response from the configured REMReM service. with the help of this library we can interact with the REMReM service.

 # Instalation